kubeflow/website/content/docs/gke/gcp-e2e.md

 <a id="serve-model"></a>
 ## Serve the trained model

-Now you can put your trained model on a server so that you can send it prediction requests.
-To do that, you can use two ksonnet components from the project files that you downloaded at the start of the tutorial.
+Now you can put your trained model on a server and send it prediction requests.
+To put the model on a server, you can use two ksonnet components from the project files that you downloaded at the start of the tutorial.
 The components are in your `${WORKING_DIR}/components/my_ksonnet_app` directory.
 The relevant configuration files in that directory are